Bilal-Ali-wdev/project2/README.md

+# Name
+Name is Bilal Ali

 # new project
 new project for new repo